Summer Driving Safety Tips

 Thousands of car crashes happen every year due to tire blowouts.
 When a tire blowout occurs, the tire will lose air quickly and in an explosive manner.
 The driver can lose control of the vehicle and an accident can occur.
 Rollovers can take place as well as the vehicle moving into the oncoming lane of traffic.
 Single vehicle accidents and multi-vehicle incidents can be attributed to a tire blowout.
 Passengers and the drivers, as well as any individuals passing by on foot or bicycle, can be harmed.

 If the tire blowout occurred due to a defective tire, you may have a product liability claim against the manufacturer.
 The retailer or distributor may also be held liable depending on your individual situation.
 With the help of our New Orleans personal injury law firm, we can review your legal options and determine the best way to recover compensation.
-Our attorneys will work with you to recover as much as we can so that your medical bills and lost wages are covered as well as any other expenses, losses or damage.

 How Dangerous Defects Cause Tire Blowouts